prezoserver/docs/specification-1.0-draft.md

 <!--#include virtual="/<directory>/<file>" -->

+This ensures compatibility for the HTML content across implementations.

 #### 2.3 Directory Structure
 The application root document directory will contain a folder named "prezo".
 This directory contains the implementation specific files required to meet this specification.
 Actual application content should not be placed in this directory.
 When packaging an application to deploy on another PrezoServer implementation the prezo directory should not be included.

-The prezo folder will have the following subdirectories and files:
+The prezo folder will have, at minimum, the following sub-directories and files:

 <pre>
 /